Kay Hansen: Ultimate Fighting Championship

 Hansen faced promotional newcomer Cory McKenna on November 14, 2020, at UFC Fight Night: Felder vs. dos Anjos.
 She lost the fight via unanimous decision.

 Hansen was scheduled to face promotional newcomer Cheyanne Vlismas on March 20, 2021, at UFC on ESPN 21.
 However, Hansen pulled out due to undisclosed reasons and was replaced on March 12 by promotional newcomer Montserrat Ruiz.
 Later Hansen publicly opened about struggling with eating disorder which led to the withdrawal and time off from the sport.

 Hansen was scheduled to face Jasmine Jasudavicius on January 15, 2022, at UFC on ESPN 32.
 However, the pair was moved to UFC 270 on January 22, 2022, for undisclosed reasons.
 Hansen lost the fight via unanimous decision.

 Hansen faced Piera Rodríguez on April 9, 2022 at UFC 273.
 At the weigh-ins, Hansen weighed in at 118.5 pounds, 2.5 pounds over the strawweight non-title fight limit.
 The bout proceeded at a catchweight and she forfeited 20% of her purse which went to Rodríguez.
 She lost the fight via unanimous decision.

 Hansen was released by the UFC in mid April 2022.

 Return to Invicta Fighting Championships

 On April 29, 2022, it was announced that Hansen had signed a multi-fight contract with Invicta FC.

+She made her debut with the promotion on June 28, 2024 at Invicta FC 55: Bernardo vs. Rubin against Sayury Cañon, winning the bout via split decision.

+Professional grappling career

+Hansen was scheduled to compete in a flyweight Combat Jiu-Jitsu superfight against Bre Stikk at Medusa 5 on December 28, 2023.